 - 3. Articles 17 and 18 and Article 34(1) shall not apply to SEPs to the extent that they are implemented for standards use cases identified by the Commission in accordance with paragraph 4.
-Wireless communications, cellular, WIFI, and audio/video codec standards have provided significant evidence of giving rise to significant difficulties and inefficiencies affecting the functioning of the internal market and should be subject to Article 17 and 18, and Article 34(1) until the Commission determines that commercial relationships have been well established. - 4.
-Where there is sufficient evidence that, as regards identified use cases of certain standards or parts thereof, SEP licensing negotiations on FRAND terms do not give rise to significant difficulties or inefficiencies affecting the functioning of the internal market, the Commission shall, after an appropriate consultation process, by means of a delegated act pursuant to
+Wireless communications, cellular, WIFI, and audio/video codec standards have provided significant evidence of giving rise to significant difficulties and inefficiencies affecting the functioning of the internal market and should be subject to Article 17 and 18, and Article 34(1) until the Commission determines that significant difficulties and inefficiencies affecting the functioning of the internal market have been resolved. - 4.
+Where there is sufficient evidence that, as regards identified use cases of certain standards or parts thereof, SEP licensing negotiations on FRAND terms do not give rise to significant difficulties or inefficiencies affecting the functioning of the internal market, the Commission shall, after an appropriate consultation process, by means of a delegated act pursuant to Article 67, establish a list of such use cases, standards or parts thereof, for the purposes of paragraph 3.

-2 The titles accompanying the article numbers do not appear in the EU SEP Regulation and are only indicative of the subject matter to which the paragraph relates.
+The titles accompanying the article numbers do not appear in the EU SEP Regulation and are only indicative of the subject matter to which the paragraph relates.